speedata/optionparser/README.md

  * `&aboolean`: Set the given boolean to `true` if the argument is given, set to `false` if parameter is prefixed with `no-`, such as `--no-foo`.
  * `&astring`: Set the string to the value of the given parameter
  * `function`: Call the function.
 The function must have the signature `func()`.
- * `amap[string]string`: Set an entry of the map to the value of the given parameter and the key of the argument.
+ * `map[string]string`: Set an entry of the map to the value of the given parameter and the key of the argument.
+ * `[]string` Set the slice values to a comma separated list.

 Help usage
 ----------